nschorgh/Planetary-Code-Collection/README.md

 ### Mars Subsurface Ice Model (MSIM)

-MSIM has its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection.
+MSIM has moved to its own repository at https://github.com/nschorgh/MSIM and is no longer part of the Planetary-Code-Collection.
 In brief, MSIM contains:

 * Mars Thermal Model
 * Vapor Diffusion Model for Mars